Ha Long Bay, Sa Pa, Hoi An, Son Doong Cave, and Mekong Delta offer ironclad guarantees for a highly memorable Vietnam visit.

-A typical trek starts from Sa Pa Town at around 8:30 am and follow the village trail cross many hills.
-In about 30 minutes after, the town starts getting smaller and smaller.
+A typical trek starts from Sa Pa Town at around 8:30 am and follows the village trail across many hills.
+In about 30 minutes, the town starts getting smaller and smaller.

 At around 12:30 pm, have lunch at a local restaurant for a while and continue on the road.